Half Moon Bay, Part One

 Shortly after you cross the bridge you hit the small town of Sausalito.
 I know I have a million favorites up here but this is one of them.
-Tucked away across from the city of San Francisco it is surrounded by steep home filled hills on one side and the bay on the other.
+Tucked away across the bay from the city of San Francisco, it is surrounded by steep home-filled hills on one side and the bay on the other.

 While on one of the walkways here or around town, you can’t beat that view.
 It is a sight of the amazing bay, boats, hills, homes, and of course the majestic and towering skyline of San Francisco.
 Sausalito is a must see when you are in this area.

 We gave a brief thought of eating at Pier 39 but decided it might be crowded so we headed back to Half Moon Bay.
-We stopped briefly to check out Ocean Beach then made our way back.
+We stopped for a minute to check out Ocean Beach then made our way back.